 When you hear people saying hurtful or negative things about refugees, correct them and let them know that refugees are people just like us.
 Breaking down stereotypes leads to a more accepting society.

-Yasmine is a humanitarian, advocate for human and animal rights, public speaker and world traveller.
+Yasmine is a humanitarian, advocate for human and animal rights, public speaker and world traveler.
 She wrote her first book at 8 years and has helped create change in the world through such adventures as raising over $1,000 to aid education for refugee children in Northern Jordan.
 And all this before she has turned 18!
 You can follow Yasmine’s story over on her blog or Instagram account.